 Canaccord Genuity Capital Markets' US segment includes institutional sales and trading, principal trading, advisory, investment banking and research activities.
-This division serves its clients through offices in Boston, New York, San Francisco, Chicago, Nashville, and Minneapolis.
 The US operations also have an extensive global equity sales and trading team which includes the International Equities Group, specialized trading services, fixed income and equities sales and trading.
+Subsequent to fiscal yearend on April 1, 2025, the Company announced that it has entered into a definitive agreement to sell its US wholesale market business to Cantor.
+Completion is subject to customary closing conditions and is expected in the first half of fiscal 2026.